Franklin/Van Buren station

 Franklin/Van Buren was a station on the Chicago Transit Authority's Metropolitan Main Line.
 The station was located at Franklin Street and Van Buren Street in downtown Chicago.
 Franklin/Van Buren opened on October 11, 1897, and closed 58 years later on October 11, 1955.

+History and architecture

+The station featured a Colonial Revival design executed in pressed sheet metal and tin, creating decorative flourishes such as fluted pilasters and Tuscan posts.
+The rectangular building was topped with a gable roof featuring small dormers.
+The station closed on October 11, 1955, to facilitate the construction of the Congress Expressway (now the Eisenhower Expressway), with Garfield Park trains rerouted through the former Wells Street Terminal.